gvwilson/thirdbit/unused/voyage/index.md

 (about nine hundred rings in today's money).

 Two months later, in early Heliodor, the Consenters boarded the *Cloud*, a Derwegian *[spasárthách](#spasarthach)* bound for Etela.
-Once again.
-Ryutaanan's joy at being on the Ocean—even in spring, with ice floes still evident—is palpable.
+Once again, Ryutaanan's joy at being on the Ocean—even in spring, with ice floes still evident—is palpable.
 Her memoirs contain fresh, vivid accounts of weather and wildlife, and sharp observations on her fellow passengers.
 She describes a fishing smack that paralleled their course for a while, its three-gen crew yelling friendly insults at the *Cloud*'s Derwegian crew in such thickly accented Ruudian that she had to ask her fellows to translate.
 A black-and-red sail on the horizon sent the ship's magician up the mast while the crew donned helmets and limbered their crossbows, but the pirate decided to seek easier game elsewhere.

 And at some point during the two-week voyage, Ryutaanan made one of the few impulsive decisions in her long career.
 She, E.'s Juuso, K.'s Aatu, and R.'s